taehyounpark/queryosity/README.md

   - The processing of the dataset performing booked actions are triggered upon accessing the result of a node.
 - Further operations can be done in the context of existing ones, which are provided as input arguments.
   - Some of these operations are called from the analysis, others from individual nodes.
-  - The computation graph among nodes is recursion-free by construction.
+  - By construction, the computation graph is prevented from forming recursive node operations.
 - A node can be systematically `varied` for which an alternate definition of the action is included in the analysis.
-  - The maximal union set of variations is ensured to be reflected in any nodes involving any input node(s) with variation(s).
+  - The union of applied variations is ensured to be reflected in any nodes involving any input node(s) with variation(s).

 ## Applied walkthrough